 Carbo Veg – heartburn with nausea and belching, with general fatigue

 China Officinalis – slow digestion with acidity, bloating and belching

-Homeobotanicals are organic and wild-crafted herbs that gently balance the whole gastrointestinal system.
+I also use Homeobotanicals – organic and wild-crafted herbs that are gently balancing.
 [Related post: The beauty of homeobotanicals]